 Fifth, the methodology assumes that a business has full information on what is required and does not waste time when completing procedures.
 In practice, completing a procedure may take longer if the business lacks information or is unable to follow up promptly.
 Alternatively, the business may choose to disregard some burdensome procedures.
-For both reasons, the time delays reported in Doing Business 2017 would differ from the experiences of entrepreneurs as reported in the World Bank Enterprise Surveys or other perception surveys.
+For both of these reasons, the time delays reported in Doing Business 2019 would differ from the experiences of entrepreneurs as reported in the World Bank Enterprise Surveys or other perception surveys.

 The Doing Business research is conducted in cooperation with leading academic scholars.
 Each of the indicators underlying Doing Business is based on an academic paper, and all these papers have been or are in the process of being published in peer-reviewed academic journals.
 Doing Business has also compiled a list of research papers on topics covered by Doing Business.